 Lithium and other raw materials are in limited supply right now, but over the long term what can appear as barriers, are hurdles easily cleared.
 There is truth in that current mining and supply chains do not support extracting the lithium required for all cars to be EVs equipped with lithium batteries, but this is not due to a shortage of lithium, just that mines require expansion to meet the increased demand.
 No question the world has enough lithium, although cobalt and nickel, as used in most EV batteries so far, are a more limited resource.
 But already batteries are moving to LFP on mass, avoiding cobalt and nickel already.

 There are stories about other mining problems such as cobalt, and while cobalt mining in some countries is a problem, EVs are moving away from needing cobalt and never needed as much cobalt as is used refining oil.

-Again, of course, while the electricity grid would have trouble if all cars are magically replaced with EVs overnight, there is clear data that the grid has in the past been able increase supply as demand rises, at a faster rate that would be needed to meet the demand as EV numbers increase.
+Electricity grids would have trouble if all cars were magically replaced with EVs overnight, but there is clear data that the grid has in the past been able increase supply as demand rises, at a faster rate that would be needed to meet the demand as EV numbers increase.